cisagov/ScubaGear/PowerShell/ScubaGear/baselines/removedpolicies.md

 The CISA SCuBA SCBs for M365 help secure federal information assets stored within M365 cloud business application environments through consistent, effective, and manageable security configurations.
 CISA created baselines tailored to the federal government’s threats and risk tolerance with the knowledge that every organization has different threat models and risk tolerance.
 While use of these baselines will be mandatory for civilian Federal Government agencies, organizations outside of the Federal Government may also find these baselines to be useful references to help reduce risks.

-For non-Federal users, the information in this document is being provided “as is” for INFORMATIONAL PURPOSES ONLY.
+For non-federal users, the information in this document is being provided “as is” for INFORMATIONAL PURPOSES ONLY.
 CISA does not endorse any commercial product or service, including any subjects of analysis.
 Any reference to specific commercial entities or commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply endorsement, recommendation, or favoritism by CISA.
 Without limiting the generality of the foregoing, some controls and settings are not available in all products; CISA has no control over vendor changes to products offerings or features.
 Accordingly, these SCuBA SCBs for M365 may not be applicable to the products available to you.
 This document does not address, ensure compliance with, or supersede any law, regulation, or other authority.
 Entities are responsible for complying with any recordkeeping, privacy, and other laws that may apply to the use of technology.
 This document is not intended to, and does not, create any right or benefit for anyone against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.

 > This document is marked TLP:CLEAR.
 Recipients may share this information without restriction.
 Information is subject to standard copyright rules.
 For more information on the Traffic Light Protocol, see https://www.cisa.gov/tlp.